 Skip to main content

-Third-party Candidate
+Third-party Candidates

-April 2024
+October 2024

 1min read

-Overrated Ralph Nader, Green party, 2000.
+Ralph Nader, Green party, 2000.
 Hold on, now!
-Didn’t he cost Al Gore the Presidency?
+Didn’t he cost Al Gore the presidency?
 Didn’t he change the course of modern political history by, in essence, splitting the Democratic vote and delivering the White House to George W. Bush?
 How can such an influential candidate be overrated?
 Well, because he did nothing of the sort.
-What’s more, his 2.74 percent of the vote was pretty abysmal compared with some other third-party candidacies, such as Ross Perot’s in 1992 and George Wallace’s in 1968.
+What’s more, his 2.74 percent of the vote was pretty abysmal, compared with some other third-party candidacies, such as Ross Perot’s in 1992 and George Wallace’s in 1968.
 By their standard, Nader’s campaign in 2000 is less than a footnote in political history.

-Unlike many other third-party candidates, Nader did not inspire a reform movement with his 2000 campaign, nor did it help shape the nation’s political conversation.
+Unlike many other third-party candidates, Nader did not inspire a reform movement with his 2000 campaign; nor did it help shape the nation’s political conversation.
 Embittered Democrats give Nader and the Greens far too much credit.

 If you’re looking for a third-party candidate who really did influence a national election, TR is your man.
-It’s certainly possible that the incumbent President, William Howard Taft, a Republican, might have lost to the Democrat, Woodrow Wilson, anyway.
-But with Roosevelt in the race, Taft became little more than an afterthought, an amazing scenario for a sitting President running for re-election.
+It’s certainly possible that the incumbent president, William Howard Taft, a Republican, might have lost to the Democrat, Woodrow Wilson, anyway.
+But, with Roosevelt in the race, Taft became little more than an afterthought, an amazing scenario for a sitting president running for re-election.

 Roosevelt’s success can be measured in raw vote totals and in ideas, surely the mark of a successful third-party candidate.
 The Bull Moose party stood for the direct election of U.S. senators, women’s suffrage, aggressive conservation of natural resources, initiative and referendum, and—hello, Arnold Schwarzenegger—recall.
 Quite a legacy.

-The numbers were pretty impressive too.
+The numbers were pretty impressive, too.
 Roosevelt finished second to Wilson with 4.1 million votes.
-And poor Taft- the incumbent no less—managed just 23.2 percent of the popular vote.
+And poor Taft - the incumbent, no less - managed just 23.2 percent of the popular vote.

 Aside from beating a major-party candidate, Roosevelt and his fellow Bull Moosers had a profound impact on local and national politics.
 Prominent reformers put the party’s platform into action, and the Bull Moose legacy is with us still.
 Not bad, for a “minor” party.